Spatial Mapping

 • Bandpass (nm) – Defines the range of wavelengths.

 Note that for PMT detectors, two different DigiScan signals are available: CL Analog and CL Counted.
-These two DigiScan signals sense the same output from the detector but process the signals in different ways.
+These two DigiScan signals sense the same output from the detector but process the signals differently.
 The analog signal provides a wider dynamic range, while the counted signal offers a higher signal-to-noise ratio.
 In many cases, the counted signal is most appropriate, but in the case of very strong emission, the analog signal may be of benefit.

 Recipe-driven acquisition of maps (Monarc only)